Code-Institute-Submissions/Milestone_4_cookbook/README.md

 <ul>
 <li> View the site from any device - should be responsive design in desktop, laptop, mobile and tablet views. </li>
 <li> As a guest user (without a registered username or password) , all recipes should be allowed to be viewed in full which includes the ingredients and receipe method 'Get Cooking' button, search for a recipe, filter according to health and diet labels.</li>
+<li> The user should quiclly be able view the; cooking time, serving size and calories contained a recipe before clicking on to fully view the ingredients and get teh instructions to cook.</li>
 <li>  As a user recipes should filter for : gluten free , sugar conscious, peanut free, alcohol free, vegan and vegetarian recipes which are all accessible through a drop down category selector. </li>
 <li> As a user recipes  should filter for the health category : low fat, low carbohydrate , high protein and low in sugar recipes which are all accessible through a drop down category selector.</li>
 <li>  A user should be able to register and login to the site. </li>